pricees/pricees.github.com/_posts/2015-09-24-executive-summary-of-the-senior-software-engineer.md

 What follows is a long set of notes and highlights from the book:

 [The Senior Software Engineer](http://www.amazon.com/The-Senior-Software-Engineer-Practices/dp/0990702804) by David Copeland.
 This book is amazing.
-I finished the book feeling the same way that I did after reading: [The Pragmatic Programmer](http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X).
+I finished the book feeling the same way that I did after reading [The Pragmatic Programmer](http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X).

 99.999% of this is copy-pasta'd from the book.
-The only words that are mine are fat-fingering or when I got bored timing and changed the words for brevity.
+The only words that are mine are fat-fingering or when I got bored typing my notes and changed the words for brevity

 This amounts to about 30 pages of reading.
 Enjoy.